Sciebo-RDS/Sciebo-RDS/docs/content/doc/getting-started/k8s.md

 sudo apt install make
 ```

-If helmet or kubectl have not yet been installed, you can easily install them.
+If helm or kubectl have not yet been installed, you can easily install them.

 {{<tabs>}}
 {{<tab "bash" "Ubuntu/Debian">}}make dependencies_ubuntu